ibm-messaging/event-streams-samples/kafka-nodejs-console-sample/standard_plan.md

 ## Deploying and running the sample on the IBM Cloud

 Connect to IBM Cloud® with the Cloud Foundry Command Line Interface.
-You might need to navigate to the Cloud Foundry Organization and Space your Message Hub instance has been provisoned in.
+You might need to navigate to the Cloud Foundry Organization and Space your Event Streams instance has been provisoned in.
 Use `ibmcloud target -cf` to do this interactively.

 When in the right Organisation and Space, run the following command in the same directory as the `manifest.yml` file, run the following to push out the application into the IBM Cloud: